-Class 10: First Term Test Review / Metorology Theory Part I
+Class 10: First Term Test Review

-During the first part of this class, we will review common errors made on the First Term Test.
-Students who did not achieve a passing grade in either area - A/GK or Air Law - will have an opportunity to write a supplementary test one evening later this week at 7:00 pm.
-Refer to the Assessment Policy for details.
+During this class we will review common errors made on the First Term Test.
+Students who did not achieve a passing grade in either area - A/GK or Air Law - will have an opportunity to write a supplementary test the evening of Thursday, November 14^{th} at 7:00 pm.